TarasBardiuk/Searcher/README.md

 * Implementation uses Ruby on Rails, JavaScript and HTML, including some additional libraries - Bootstrap and jQuery.
-* Application is based on Ruby 2.4.0 and Rails 5.0.1.
+* Application is based on Ruby 2.4.0 and Rails 5.0.1, Trailblazer 2.0.
 * As incoming data, application uses JSON-file **data.json** located in the root directory.
 * Search logic is implemented in Ruby and written by repository owner.